rangat/whAnalysis/README.md

 # WH Question Analysis

-whAnalysis is a project for analyzing sentences to tag for clauseType and questType.
+whAnalysis is a project for tagging clauseType and questType to analyze for frequencies.

-Works with data of any type in our prescribed json data format.

-The linguistic work which brought this project to life was presented at [XPRAG](https://www.xprag.de/?page_id=6207) on June, 13th 2019.
+The linguistic work which brought this project to life was presented at [XPRAG](https://www.xprag.de/?page_id=6207) on June 13th, 2019.

 ## Usage